maxvfischer/DIY-arcade/README.md

 ### Art work
 I'm familiar with Adobe Illustrator, but far from an expert in creating art work.
 So to create the art work, I paid for a premium subscription at Freepik (https://www.freepik.com) that costs 9.99 €/month.
-This enabled me to download a bunch of different high-quality vectorized retro illustrations that I combined into the art work.
+This enabled me to download a bunch of different high-quality vectorized retro illustrations that I combined into the final art work.
 When done, I printed them as stickers.

 ![art work 1](./images/build/art_work_1.gif)